 If you’ve ever wished for teachings on Buddhist psychology that are accessible and yet capture richness and depth, including insights applicable to everyday life, this course is for you.

 Explore the great landscape of the mind through Buddhist psychology in this extraordinary course.
 Your guide is Thupten Jinpa, renowned scholar, translator for His Holiness the Dalai Lama, and one of the world’s leading experts on Buddhism.

 This is a precious opportunity to explore your mental and emotional life in depth with one of the world’s leading experts on Buddhism.

 As you deepen your understanding of how your mind works, you’ll find out how to develop greater continuity between meditation and daily life.

+This course is in self-study mode, so you can learn at your own pace.
 Read on for more information or click the button below to save your seat today.